mlees0209/gmt/doc/rst/source/tutorial/session-4.rst

    :align: center

    How the inverse tangent operation works.
-Raw slope values (left) are processed via the inverse tangent operator, turning tan(x) into x and thus compressing the data range.
+Raw slope values (left) are processed via the inverse tangent operator, turning :math:`/tan(x)'' into *x* and thus compressing the data range.
 The transformed slopes are more normally distributed (right).

 **-Ne** and **-Nt** yield well behaved gradients.
 Personally,